Login

 The key highlights of this Himalayan pilgrimage include Adi Kailash (Chhota Kailash) with its sacred Parvati Sarovar and Gauri Kund, the remote villages of Gunji and Nabi, and Om Parvat with its naturally formed ॐ symbol on the snowy peak.
 The yatra also features mesmerizing views of valleys, rivers, and mountain passes that make the road journey unforgettable.

-How long does the Adi Kailash & Om Parvat Yatra take from Haridwar?
+How long does the Adi Kailash & Om Parvat Yatra take from Delhi?

-A typical Adi Kailash & Om Parvat Yatra from Haridwar takes about 9 to 11 days, depending on the itinerary and pace.
-The journey includes long road travel from Haridwar through Almora, Pithoragarh, and Dharchula to Gunji, sacred darshans at Adi Kailash and Om Parvat, and the return trip.
+A typical Adi Kailash & Om Parvat Yatra from Delhi takes about 7 to 8 days, depending on the itinerary and pace.
+The journey includes long road travel from Delhi through Kathgodam, and Dharchula to Gunji, sacred darshans at Adi Kailash and Om Parvat, and the return trip.
 Travel time can vary with weather and road conditions.

 Map